A Unified Framework Connecting Chemical Enrichment to Resolved Star Formation Histories with Applications to Local Group Dwarf Irregulars: Observational Results

 The systematic uncertainties shown in Figure \ref{fig:wlm_sfh} are measured using the method described in \S \ref{sec:systematics}; in short, the MZH model is used to derive the SFH of WLM under each combination of three stellar model libraries (PARSEC, MIST, and \texttt{BaSTIv2}) and two bolometric corrections libraries (MIST, YBC).
 The individual solutions are shown in the bottom row of Figure \ref{fig:wlm_sfh} and show some interesting patterns.
 The MIST stellar tracks consistently prefer more early star formation compared to the PARSEC and \texttt{BaSTIv2} stellar tracks.
 Quantified by $\tau_{50}$, the lookback time at which the galaxy formed half of its stellar mass, PARSEC and \texttt{BaSTIv2} are consistent with values of $4.68^{+0.07}_{-0.05}$ Gyr and $4.74^{+0.02}_{-0.02}$ Gyr respectively, while the MIST stellar tracks prefer a value $5.81^{+0.04}_{-0.06}$ Gyr, which is about a Gyr earlier.
 The differences in the SFH caused by varying the stellar tracks are larger than those caused by varying the BCs.
 However, the bottom right panel shows that the MIST BCs prefer systematically higher metallicities compared to the YBC BCs, though the difference is minor; the mean difference between solutions using different BC libraries when fixing the stellar track library is $\sim0.1$ dex.

 The upper right panel of Figure \ref{fig:wlm_sfh} also shows the ages and metallicities we measure for nine red giant stars in WLM by combining the spectroscopic metallicities of \cite{Leaman2009} with our photometry using the methodology described in \S \ref{sec:ages}.
 Unfortunately, these measurements are not very precise, due predominantly to the large metallicity uncertainties on the spectroscopic measurements of \cite{Leaman2009}, which are typically $\sigma \geq 0.25$ dex.
 While there are few stars in the sample, and they have fairly high age and metallicity uncertainties, most of the stars lie around the AMRs found via resolved SFH fitting.
 We note that there are two outliers at [M/H] $\sim -1.5$ dex with ages $\leq5$ Gyr.
-These stars are on the extreme blue edge of the RGB in our JWST/NIRCam photometry, which has significant overlap with core helium burning blue loop stars.
+These stars are on the extreme blue edge of the RGB in our JWST/NIRCam photometry, and could be early AGBs, red supergiants, or core helium burning blue loop stars.
 If these are blue loop stars, then the metallicity calibration for red giants used by \cite{Leaman2009} would be inappropriate, and so our metallicity prior for these stars would be incorrect, which could account for their deviation from the rest of the sample.